 The process is slow and requires careful consideration because retrofitting a building is often prohibitively expensive.
 After the Nisqually Earthquake in 2001, the City of Seattle passed a ballot measure to retrofit 32 of the city’s fire stations that were not properly reinforced.
 Over $197 million in tax dollars were collected to upgrade these structures.
 Some building owners in Seattle have said that it may cost as much as $1.5 million to update a single building.

-Why spend the money to retrofit?
 If URM buildings are not reinforced prior to a quake, much of them may need to be rebuilt after.
 However, of greater importance is creating a safe environment for people to live in.
 Retrofitting a building helps prevent damage or collapse, and keeping the structure sound means the people living or working inside have a much higher chance of surviving the shake.
 In Seattle alone, there are roughly 33,000 people in URM buildings on a daily basis as either tenants doing business or as residents.

 Talk with your agent about purchasing earthquake insurance, and make sure you understand how it works.
 It’s always best to understand the coverage you’re buying and what it means before disaster strikes.